zjg540066169/AuxSurvey/README.md

 # AuxSurvey
 Probability surveys often use auxiliary continuous data from administrative records, but the utility of this data is diminished when it is discretized for confidentiality.
-This \bm{R} package provides a user-friendly function for different survey estimators with the discretized auxiliary variables.
+This R package provides a user-friendly function for different survey estimators with the discretized auxiliary variables.

 The following survey estimators with discretized auxiliary variables:
 * weighted or unweighted sample mean